abhishekkumar2718/GSoC20/mergetool.md

 Shell scripts often rely on POSIX utilities.
 They are not necessarily available natively on all platforms or might have some differences.
-On non-POSIX platforms (like windows), utilities need to be included along with an emulation layer.
+On non-POSIX platforms (like Windows), utilities need to be included along with an emulation layer.
 C offers improved portability.

 ### Conversion of mergetool--lib